| |

 Avoid toxic foods such as artificial sweetener xylitol, onions, garlic, raisins, and grapes when turning holiday leftovers into pet food.
 You should also avoid giving your dog cooked poultry bones because they can splinter and cut your dog’s mouth or gastrointestinal tract.

-You can make slow-cooker meals or bake special dog treats or cakes for your pup.
+You can make slow-cooker meals or bake special delicious treats or cakes for your pup.

 Safely prepare homemade dog food

-Creating homemade dog food can be a rewarding way to treat your furry friend, but it’s essential to prioritize safety during preparation.
+Creating homemade dog food can be a rewarding way to treat your furry friend, but it’s essential to prioritize safety during the preparation process.

 Here are some essential tips to ensure that your homemade food is nutritious and safe for your dog: